 Erice School

 Kofler gave an update.
 The week-long programme would involve scientific aspects, policy and legal aspects, disaster preparedness and response, and communication on NEOs.
 The Erice Foundation advances scientific problems.
 If an announcement is made on OOSA, then partners would need to link to the web page.
 OOSA would set up a registration platform and list by September, then have the selection.
-Kocney suggested a focus on the communication aspect if there is room in the program.
+Koschny suggested a focus on the communication aspect if there is room in the program.

 Walk-on Updates